clemson-cal/vapor/README.md

 ### Stack-allocated vectors

-VAPOR provides a stack-allocated 1d vector type `vec_t<T, S>`. `S` is an unsigned integer which sets the compile-time size of the vector.
+Vapor provides a stack-allocated 1d vector type `vec_t<T, S>`. `S` is an unsigned integer which sets the compile-time size of the vector.
 The behavior is not too different from `std::array`, except that `vec_t` can be compiled in CUDA device code, and overloads the arithmetic operators.

 ## Credits